aryabansal008-afk/Terminus3-Task-Regulations-Kit/README.md

 # Terminus 3 Task Regulations Kit

-A consolidated reference + starter scaffold for authoring a Terminus 3 task that satisfies the requirements described in the two review prompts you provided ("Task Improvement Prompt" and "Compliance & Quality Review Prompt").

 This kit does **not** contain a finished task — no actual task materials (instruction.md content, oracle logic, verifier tests) were provided, so nothing here fabricates task-specific content.
 It gives you: